Please refer below for guidelines to postdoctoral appointments.

 Appointment as a postdoc carries with it an obligation to the mentor, the laboratory in which she/he is working, the Department with which she/he is associated, the University, and the agency that supports her/him.
 These obligations include:

-The postdoc should be aware that all data, software, and research records, and the like generated in course of research at Rice remain the property of the University, and their disposition must be carried out in accordance with University policy.
+The postdoc should be aware that all data, software, and research records, and the like generated in the course of research at Rice remain the property of the university, and their disposition must be carried out in accordance with university policy.
 As a condition of appointment, all postdocs must sign a participation agreement concerning patent and software policy and ownership of intellectual property.

-A postdoc may not serve as the principal investigator for a federally-funded grant, but may, upon approval of the faculty mentor, the department chair, the dean's office and the vice provost for research serve as a Co-principal investigator.
-However, in approving Co-Pi status, it is the responsibility of the Chair and the Dean to ensure that the Postdoc is cognizant of all obligations and responsibilities that is encumbered by Co-Pi status.
-There must be clear evidence that the postdoc has the experience and expertise to function as Co-Pi with incumbent responsibilities to direct the proposed research program, direct the budgeted personnel, manage the budget, and ensure that the research is carried in compliance with all applicable University rules and regulations as well as those of the sponsoring agency.
-Normally, individuals who qualify for Co-Pi status would be postdocs who are well advanced in their postdoctoral training.
+A postdoc may not serve as the principal investigator for a federally-funded grant, but may, upon approval of the faculty mentor, the department chair, the dean's office and the vice provost for research serve as a co-principal investigator.
+However, in approving co-PI status, it is the responsibility of the chair and the dean to ensure that the postdoc is aware of all obligations and responsibilities that come with co-PI status.
+There must be clear evidence that the postdoc has the experience and expertise to function as co-PI with incumbent responsibilities to direct the proposed research program, direct the budgeted personnel, manage the budget, and ensure that the research is carried in compliance with all applicable University rules and regulations as well as those of the sponsoring agency.
+Normally, individuals who qualify for co-PI status would be postdocs who are well advanced in their postdoctoral training.

 To assist the university in ensuring that postdoctoral experiences at Rice are positive and serve the best interests of postdocs and mentors alike, postdocs are encouraged to describe their experience at Rice University via a conversation with and/or letter to Dr. Seiichi Matsuda, Dean of Graduate and Postdoctoral Studies, 323 Allen Center.
 This information will be held in strict confidence.